GeorgeDI23/BlueJ.NaiveTicket/README.md

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.
-	- A: private int status
+	- A: private int status;

 ### Exercise 2.16
 * To what class does the following constructor belong?